adrien50/Porto-Seguro-s-Safe-Driver-Prediction/README.md

 # Data science Capstone project : Porto Seguro’s Safe Driver Prediction.
 Predict if a driver will file an insurance claim next year.

-## During my internship at Rubixe, I have worked on that project for which I have received grade B+

 # Problem description

 Nothing ruins the thrill of buying a brand new car more quickly than seeing your new insurance bill.
 The sting’s even more painful when you know you’re a good driver.
 It doesn’t seem fair that you have to pay so much if you’ve been cautious on the road for years.